ga-wdi-pvd/rails_getting_started_walkthrough/README.md

  1. Hello World - Intro to rails and build first Rails app (Section 1...3, also covered with [Intro to Rails lesson](https://github.com/ga-wdi-pvd/http-mvc-intro-rails))
  2. Starting a Blog with Rails (sections 3...5.7 of Rails Guide - Getting Started)
- 3. Finishing up Blog with Rails, adding 2nd model and associations (Section 5.7...7) 3.5 Dry up code with partials and deleting associations (sections 7...9)
+ 3. Finishing up Blog with Rails, adding 2nd model and associations (Section 5.7...7)
+ 4. (Stretch) Dry up code with partials and deleting associations; add basic auth (sections 7...10)

 ## Learning Objectives (ALL)